St Gabriel’s Celebrates Its Most Successful Cross-Country Season to Date

 At the ISA Regional Cross-Country Championships, held at Sherfield School, St Gabriel’s athletes once again rose to the occasion, battling cold and muddy conditions with determination.
 Notable performances in the Junior categories included:

-U9 Girls (Years 3 &4): Grace Bennis, Henrietta Wilson, Elizabeth Adams, and Constança Gordalina all ran with control and confidence, with Grace making an especially strong start.
+U9 Girls (Years 3 &4): Grace B, Henrietta W, Elizabeth A, and Constança Gall ran with control and confidence, with Grace making an especially strong start.

-U9 Boys (Years 3 &4): Barney Carpenter, Harvey McAree, and Austin Mason displayed fantastic teamwork, staying focused under pressure.
+U9 Boys (Years 3 &4): Barney C, Harvey M, and Austin M displayed fantastic teamwork, staying focused under pressure.

 U11 Girls (Years 5 & 6): This team proved to be a dominant force.
-They hunted as a pack from the start, with Matilda Saunders running straight out hard to the first corner and never looking back.
-She held on into the finish to place a strong 2nd.
-Teammate Elodie Burdett ran a great tactical race, always in the pack and chasing down the lead to gain a fantastic 5th, which was closely followed by Ella Parsons in 14th, alongside a brilliant run from Jemima Baiao-Smith who moved through the field well.
+They hunted as a pack from the start.
+Elodie B ran a great tactical race, always in the pack and chasing down the lead to gain a fantastic 5th, which was closely followed by Ella P in 14th, alongside a brilliant run from Jemima B who moved through the field well.

-U11 Boys (Years 5 & 6): Luca Bown, Henry Cox, Reuben Greasley and James Ryder took part in the final event of the junior races.
+U11 Boys (Years 5 & 6): Luca B, Henry C, Reuben G and James R took part in the final event of the junior races.
 Led aggressively by Luca, they charged as a pack to the first turn and ran with freedom as they approached this challenging course.
 The ground was muddy by this point and the conditions challenging.
 All four had a race to be proud of.

-In the senior event the squads of Holly Ryder, Abigail Greasley, Milly Davies and Martha Clayton for the U12 (Year 7) girls and Jonah Lynch, Alex Chicken, Alexander Hollard and Zachary Adlam for the U13 (Year 7) boys ran superbly, staying in touch with each other throughout the race and working together to maintain good squad positions throughout.
+In the senior event the squads of Holly R, Abigail G, Milly D and Martha C for the U12 (Year 7) girls and Jonah L, Alex C, Alexander H and Zachary A for the U13 (Year 7) boys ran superbly, staying in touch with each other throughout the race and working together to maintain good squad positions throughout.
 Jonah finishing with his second top 10 position of the season.

 The most impressive display of the day though, came again from the U14 girls (Years 8 & 9).
-A standout performance from Harriet Saunders (1st), Olivia Bentley (2nd), and Annie Warner (6th) saw them completely dominate their race.
+A standout performance from Olivia Bentley (2nd) and Annie Warner (6th) saw them completely dominate their race.

-Following these outstanding results, six St Gabriel’s students—Harriet, Olivia, Annie, Jonah, Matilda, and Elodie—by finishing in the Top 10, earned selection to represent London West at the ISA National Cross-Country Finals.
+Following these outstanding results, four St Gabriel’s students— Olivia, Annie, Jonah, and Elodie—by finishing in the Top 10, earned selection to represent London West at the ISA National Cross-Country Finals.

-At the Area Cross-Country Championships held at Mary Hare School on 5 March, St Gabriel’s once again put on an outstanding performance and dominated the leader boards, with Jonah Lynch winning the Year 7 Boys Race, Liam Neil finishing 3rd in the U15 boys’ race and Harriet Saunders winning the U15 Girls Race with Olivia Bentley in 2nd, and Annie Warner in 4th.
+At the Area Cross-Country Championships held at Mary Hare School on 5 March, St Gabriel’s once again put on an outstanding performance and dominated the leader boards, with Jonah L winning the Year 7 Boys Race, Liam N finishing 3rd in the U15 boys’ race, and Olivia B in 2nd, and Annie W in 4th in the U15 Girls Race.

 National-Level Achievements

 The ISA National Cross-Country Championships (9 March) saw St Gabriel’s athletes compete against the best young runners in the country.
 Once again, they demonstrated incredible strength on the national stage with some outstanding performances.
-Amongst the Seniors, Harriet Saunders finished 2nd in her race, with Olivia Bentley 4th, Annie Warner 15th and Jonah Lynch achieved an impressive 7th place.
-In the Juniors, Elodie Burdett (7th) and Matilda Saunders (12th) secured top finishes in a highly competitive U11 (Years 5 & 6) girls' event.
+Amongst the Seniors Olivia B placed 4th, Annie W 15th and Jonah L achieved an impressive 7th place.
+In the Juniors, Elodie B (7th) secured a great finish in a highly competitive U11 (Years 5 & 6) girls' event.

 Junior Athletes Shine in Berkshire Championships

 As the season drew to a close, St Gabriel’s junior athletes showed no signs of slowing down.
-At the West Berkshire & North Hampshire Primary Schools Cross Country (25 March) at Newbury Showground, a large-scale event featuring over 1,600 competitors the Year5/6 Girls Team placed 2nd overall, with standout performances from Elodie Burdett (2nd place), Matilda Saunders (3rd), and Ella Parsons (6th).
+At the West Berkshire & North Hampshire Primary Schools Cross Country (25 March) at Newbury Showground, a large-scale event featuring over 1,600 competitors the Year5/6 Girls Team placed 2nd overall, with standout performances from Elodie B (2nd place) and Ella P (6th).
 The Year 3/4 Girls Team placed a hugely respectable 7th place overall.
 While the boys teams had a strong showing with the Year 5/6 team finishing 28th and the Year 3/4 team placing 40th.

 A Season to Remember